 - patient safety;

-- integrating education technologies such as simulation-based education and assessment; and
+- integrating education technologies such as simulation-based education and assessment.

-When do IDAC call for applications open and how will Fellows be informed?
+When do IDAC calls for applications open and how will Fellows be informed?

-IDAC call for applications typically open in the spring season.
-Fellows will first be informed through the Royal College’s CEO Message on the month that the call for applications opens and afterwards, through other Royal College communications channels including the Dialogue newsletter, website and social media.
+IDAC calls for applications typically open in the spring season.
+Fellows will be informed through Royal College communications channels and social media.

-Do IDAC call for applications open on an annual basis?
+Do IDAC calls for applications open on an annual basis?

 Yes, typically in the spring season.
-However, IDAC call for applications may be delayed or postponed due to unforeseen circumstances.
-For example, in 2020 there was no IDAC call for applications due to COVID-19 and travel restrictions.
+However, IDAC calls for applications may be delayed or postponed due to unforeseen circumstances.

 Who is eligible to apply for IDAC?